Brazil royalties dispute lands 3M, IRS in U.S. Tax Court

-WASHINGTON, April 3 The U.S. Internal Revenue Service and 3M Co are fighting over royalty payments from the company's Brazilian unit to its U.S. headquarters in a case that highlights how tax complications often emerge from doing business in Brazil.
+WASHINGTON The U.S. Internal Revenue Service and 3M Co (MMM.N) are fighting over royalty payments from the company's Brazilian unit to its U.S. headquarters in a case that highlights how tax complications often emerge from doing business in Brazil.

 Brazil has no tax treaty with the United States.
 Last year, it was the largest U.S. trading partner lacking such an agreement.
 As a result, the country is often at the center of tax disputes between U.S. companies and the IRS.